adityashakya836/TranscribeAI-YouTube-Summarizer-Expert/README.md

-# 🎥 TranscibeAI-YouTube-Summarize-Expert
+# 🎥 TranscribeAI-YouTube-Summarize-Expert

-Welcome to the **YouTube Video Transcriber** project!
 This tool transcribes YouTube videos into text, stores the text as vectors, and allows users to interact with the content in various ways.
 Whether you want a summary, answers to specific questions, or even a blog post based on the video, this tool has you covered!
 ![YouTube Video Transcriber Screenshot](https://github.com/adityashakya836/TranscribeAI-YouTube-Summarizer-Expert/blob/master/Screenshot%202024-09-08%20204524.png)